Raymond Bessone: Hairstyling

 Except for girls under 20, Bessone considered that women should avoid having long hair because he considered it ageing.
 He was also of the opinion that, except for women with very regular features, a central parting should be avoided.

 The modern bouffant is considered to be a Bessone invention.
 He also innovated by dyeing hair with bold colours, including pink, orange and purple.

 Horse racing

 Bessone was the part-owner of 1963 Grand National winner Ayala.

 He was also part-owner of 1976 Grand National winner Rag Trade.
 Although Bessone had bought the gelding himself for 18,000 guineas, at a public auction at Doncaster, he later sold two 25% shares in the horse to businessmen William Lawrie and Herbert Keane.
 With trainer Arthur Pitt the horse ran the 1975 Grand National, only managing to complete the course.
 Under trainer Fred Rimell, the following year, the horse won both the Welsh Grand National at Chepstow and the Grand National at Aintree.
 Bessone had hoped for a third win in 1977.

 His racing colours were ice blue and wine halved, sleeves reversed.

 Personal life

-Bessone was married to the actress Rosalie Ashley and had three daughters.